michaelwfc/csapp/docs/Chapter 6 The Memory Hierarchy.md

 ### 6.6.3 Exploiting Locality in Your Programs

 - Focus your attention on the inner loops, where the bulk of the computations and memory accesses occur.
 - Try to maximize the spatial locality in your programs by reading data objects sequentially, with stride 1, in the order they are stored in memory.
 - Try to maximize the temporal locality in your programs by using a data object as often as possible once it has been read from memory.

 #### Using blocking to improve temporal locality

-The general idea of blocking is to organize the data structures in a program into large chunks called blocks.
+The general idea of blocking is to organize the data structures in a program into large chunks called `blocks`.
 (In this context, “block” refers to an application-level chunk of data, not to a cache block.)
 The program is structured so that it loads a chunk into the L1 cache, does all the reads and writes that it needs to on that chunk, then discards the chunk, loads in the next chunk, and so on.

 ## 6.7 Summary 684

-kv## Homework Problems 685
-## Solutions to Practice Problems 696